Mew463/Project-l0ckcr4ck3r/README.md

 # Project-l0ckcr4ck3r
-This robot is a true creation of the idea many years ago brought on by Samy Kamkar's robot that "utilized" his algorithm for cracking these combination locks.
+This robot is a true creation of the idea many years ago brought on by [Samy Kamkar's robot](https://samy.pl/combobreaker/) that "utilized" his algorithm for cracking combination locks.
 The entire process works on the majority of locks that don't have much resistance on the dial and usually takes ~40 seconds.
 ![image](https://user-images.githubusercontent.com/72902803/190003187-c0b193af-47b9-4e9d-af85-569493eea658.png)